 Another common thing with these cases’ plaintiffs were visually impaired persons who couldn’t use their assistive technology e.g., screen reading software with the website.
 Hence, like creating a ramp as access to a store, it is essential to make your website accessible to people with disabilities and be ADA-compliant by following the Web Content Accessibility Guidelines (WCAG) 2.0/2.1 Level AA.

 Most web accessibility lawsuit cases end with a settlement agreement between the two parties e.g Haynes v.
 Hooters, Braulio Thorne v.
 Rolex Watch, Bishop v.
 Amazon.com, Inc., and Aldworth v TD Ameritrade, Inc. which ended with TD Ameritrade agreeing to pay to remediate their website, pay Aldworth’s court costs and legal fees, as well as punitive damages.
 The agreement may or may not have a condition to pay a certain amount in damages, but in all cases, the defendant still has to ensure its website provides disabled access by a certain date.

-Accessibility compliance with web accessibility standards will save the business or organization time, money, and give a better public image while non-compliance may result in complications for the defendant such as tainted reputation and customer loyalty.
-Apparently, the most logical way to deal with web accessibility and avoid lawsuits is to be proactive and start early by testing for errors, removing the errors, and continuous monitoring through periodic testing to ensure it stays accessible even after you’ve made updates or changes to the site.
+Accessibility compliance with web accessibility standards will save the business or organization time, and money, and give a better public image while non-compliance may result in complications for the defendant such as a tainted reputation and customer loyalty.
+Apparently, the most logical way to deal with web accessibility and avoid lawsuits is to be proactive and start early by testing for errors, removing the errors, and continuously monitoring through periodic testing to ensure it stays accessible even after you’ve made updates or changes to the site.